nanashi07/lattice-q/README.md

 # Lattice-Q Survey Data Visualization Tool

-Lattice-Q is a web application for displaying and analyzing employee survey data, presenting multi-dimensional scoring data categorized by management level, department, and team.
+Lattice-Q is a web application for displaying and analyzing employee survey data, presenting multi-dimensional scoring data categorized by management level and team.

 ## Features

-- **Multi-dimensional Data Display**: Present survey question response data in tabular form categorized by Manager, Department, and Team
+- **Multi-dimensional Data Display**: Present survey question response data in tabular form categorized by Manager and Team
-- **Interactive Filtering**: Users can filter data based on managers, departments, and teams
+- **Interactive Filtering**: Users can filter data based on managers and teams
 - **File Upload**: Users can upload their own JSON data files for visualization
 - **Responsive Design**: Adapts to different screen sizes
 - **Data Export**: Support for copying table data in Markdown format